 - International Airfare: Australia-London, London-Australia

 - Personal spending money

-- Airport-hotel transfers if not travelling on the ASA 'designated' flights
+- Airport-hotel transfers

 - Luggage in excess of 20kg (44lbs)

 - Travel insurance

 Physical Endurance & Practical Information

 Physical Ratings

 The number of flags is a guide to the degree of difficulty of ASA tours relative to each other (not to those of other tour companies).
 It is neither absolute nor literal.
 One flag is given to the least taxing tours, seven to the most.
 Flags are allocated, above all, according to the amount of walking and standing each tour involves.
 Nevertheless, all ASA tours require that participants have a good degree of fitness enabling 2-3 hours walking or 1-1.5 hours standing still on any given site visit or excursion.
 Many sites are accessed by climbing slopes or steps and have uneven terrain.